WGLab/LinkedSV/README.md

 ### <a name="Prerequisites"></a> Prerequisites

-Most of the source code was written in Python, but the time-consuming steps were written in C. It uses htslib to process bam files.
+Most of the source code was written in Python, but the time-consuming steps were written in C++11.
+It uses htslib to process bam files.

 The following software tools and packages are required for the installation of LinkedSV.

-1. GCC (version >= 4.4)
+1. c++ compiler (A c++ compiler that supports C++11 is needed to build LinkedSV.
+Development of the code is performed using g++ v4.8.5)

-2. Python (version: 2.7)
+2. Python (version: >= 2.7 python 3 is supported)

 3. Python packages: sklearn, scipy, numpy, gzip, psutil, subprocess, bisect, math, argparse, pandas, seaborn, datetime